osrm/operator-cli/README.md

    -------------------------------------------------------
 ```

 Going forward, the CLI will ask for password to decrpyt and use these keys.
-This is how the config will look like when using encrypted keys and the keys are present in the default location i.e. `~/.witnesschain/cli/.encrypted_keys`
+This is how the config will look like when using encrypted keys and the keys are present in the default location i.e. `~/.witnesschain/cli/.gocryptfs/.encrypted_keys`

 > NOTE -
-> If you want to use encrypted keys, put use the field `watchtower_encrypted_keys` and use `watchtower_private_keys` when you want to use raw private keys.
+> If you want to use encrypted keys, use the field `watchtower_encrypted_keys` and use `watchtower_private_keys` when you want to use raw private keys.
 You need to either give the full path(if you want an alternate path to be used) or the name(for the default path) of the encrypted keys as show in the example below

 The below example shows how you can use the key names which will be taken from the default path
 ```